Predicting Potential Host Galaxies of Supermassive Black Hole Binaries Based on Stellar Kinematics in Archival IFU Surveys: Introduction

 Identifying the host galaxies of individual SMBHBs detected in GWs by PTAs will be challenging.
 The expected GW sky localization region of the individual SMBHBs detected by PTAs is expected to be of order $10^2 10^3$ deg$^2$ \citep{Sesana+2010, Goldstein+2018, Truant+2025}.
 While the mass and distance of SMBHBs detected in continuous GWs are degenerate, they can be determined individually if the gravitational radiation produces a frequency drift \citep{Sesana+2010}.
 These constraints can be used to make galaxy stellar mass and redshift cuts on the galaxies in the PTA localization region based on empirical galaxy scaling relations.
 However, the total number of candidate host galaxies even after these selection cuts is still expected to be of order $\sim10^2$ \citep{Goldstein+2019, Petrov+2024, Truant+2025}.
 Identifying the exact host galaxy among these candidates requires additional approaches.

 Many approaches to identifying the host galaxies of SMBHBs are based on periodic variability in the light curves of active galactic nuclei (AGN), but there are currently no secure methods.
 The light curve variability of AGN can be modulated by a SMBHB, and thus act as an electromagnetic signature for the presence of a SMBHB \citep[e.g.,][]{DOrazio+2015, Charisi+2022, Bogdanovic+2022}.
-However, such signatures would only be observable if the SMBHB is actively accreting and the nucleus is not dust-obscured, which may be a minority of cases \citep{Koss+2018, Izquierdo+2023, Dong+2023, Truant+2025}.
+However, such signatures would not be observable if the SMBHB is not actively accreting \citep{Izquierdo+2023, Dong+2023,Truant+2025}, or if the accretion onto the SMBHB is heavily obscured by dust in the nuclear regions \citet{Koss+2018}, which may be a majority of cases.
 Thus, there is no guarantee that SMBHBs detected in GWs by PTAs will display those light curve variability signatures.

 Other studies focused on host galaxies have characterized the population of PTA-detectable SMBHB host galaxies in cosmological simulations, but these results are influenced by galaxy scaling relations.
 By comparing the properties of the host galaxies of all SMBHBs in the Illustris cosmological simulations to the host galaxies of PTA-detectable SMBHBs, \citet{Cella+2024} found that PTAs are sensitive to SMBHBs in galaxies that are more massive, redder in color, more metal-rich and less star forming. \citet{Saeedzadeh+24} used the \romulus{} cosmological simulations to compare the properties of SMBHB hosts to the overall population of galaxies in the simulation, and found similar results.
 However, PTAs are only sensitive to the most massive SMBHBs \citep[$M_{\rm{BH}} \gtrsim 10^8 M_\odot$;][]{Sesana+2009, Ellis+2023}.
 These naturally correspond to more massive, metal-rich, redder, and less star-forming galaxies, due to empirical galaxy scaling relations such as the stellar mass-black hole mass relation \citep[$M_*-M_{\rm{BH}}$;][]{Haring+2004, Torbaniuk+2024}, the stellar mass-metallicity relation \citep[$M_*-Z$;][]{Tremonti+2004, Ma+2016}, the stellar mass-color relationship \citep[$M_*-$color;][]{Law-Smith+2017}, and the stellar mass-specific star formation rate relation \citep[$M_*-$sSFR;][]{Brinchmann+2004, Bauer+2013}.
 Thus, these properties may not be distinct to SMBHB host galaxies, but instead reflect the sensitivity of PTAs to nHz GWs, which arise from massive SMBHBs in massive galaxies.
 As a result, characterizing the distinct properties of galaxies that host PTA-detectable SMBHBs beyond their difference in mass relative to the broader galaxy population will require a comparison with a mass-matched control galaxy sample.